OBzinsky/oliversfork/README.md

 • 	Defines layout grids, sidebar styling, buttons, and responsive design.
 • 	Uses warm and modern color palettes for readability and appeal.

-4. Setup Instructions
-1. Clone the repository:

-2. Navigate into the project folder:

-3. Open  in a browser to view the homepage.
-4. Navigate through links to access drinks, kebabs, and other menu pages.

-5. Usage Notes
-• 	Cart functionality works only on the drinks page ().
-• 	Ensure all images in  are correctly referenced (relative paths).
-• 	Minimum width is enforced in CSS () for layout stability.
-• 	Deals images trigger alerts with promotional messages when clicked.

 6. Future Improvements
 • 	Add responsive design for mobile devices (media queries).
 • 	Replace alert popups with styled modal dialogs for deals.